-Figure 3.2 DST Centi Selected as Recorder Type Before connecting to the recorder, it is important that the clock on the PC computer is correct.
-This is important since the recorder automatically downloads the PC clock settings.
-3.2 Configuration of the Communication Port It is necessary to define which USB or serial port on your PC computer you will use for connecting the Communication Box.
+Figure 3.1 FoodStar Main Window If you are starting the software for the first time, you will be asked if you want the Connection Wizard to open automatically each time you start FoodStar.
+If you change your mind you can always change the settings under Settings-Options-Startup.
+3.1 Configuration of the Communication Port It is necessary to define which USB or serial port on your PC computer you will use for connecting the Communication Box.
 Using the USB Serial Converter If you are using the USB serial converter you will need to download and install the driver from www.star-oddi.com/downloads.
 The easiest way is to use the Connection Wizard.
 When opening the software the following window appears:

-Figure 3.3 Connection Wizard Connect the USB cable and the selected port will appear in the wizard pop-up window (see figure 3.3).
+Figure 3.2 Connection Wizard Connect the USB cable and the selected port will appear in the wizard pop-up window (see figure 3.2).
 The serial port can also be defined manually in the following way: - 1.
 Choose the Communication command in the Settings menu.
 The Communication definition dialog box appears. - 2.
 Select a serial port for communications. - 3.
 Choose the OK button.

-Figure 3.4 Communication Port Configuration After you plug in the USB cable you will see a new communication port in your device manager, called Prolific USB-to-Serial Comm Port.
-Make sure that the port is enabled and select the appropriate port in SeaStar.
+Figure 3.3 Communication Port Configuration After you plug in the USB cable you will see a new communication port in your device manager, called Prolific USB-to-Serial Comm Port.
+Make sure that the port is enabled and select the appropriate port in Mercury.

-Figure 3.5 USB Communication Port in Device Manager Using the Serial Port To check which communication ports are available on your computer, open your Device Manager.
+Figure 3.4 USB Communication Port in Device Manager Using the Serial Port To check which communication ports are available on your computer, open your Device Manager.
 On Windows XP you can do it following way: Control panel > system > hardware > device manager.
 Under Ports you can view all available ports.
 Make sure that the port you are intending to use is enabled: right-click on the appropriate port and select properties.
 Under Device usage it should state use this device (enable).

 Figure 3.6 Enable Communication Port

 4. Communication Box

-This chapter provides details concerning the Communication Box and how to place the recorder in the box prior to connection.
+This chapter provides details concerning the Communication Box and how to place recorder in the box prior to connection.

 4.1 Communication Box

 The DST Communication Box is a PC-RS-232C compatible communication interface, specially designed to communicate with DST recorders wirelessly via RF (radio frequency).
 A USB converter plug is optionally available for the Communication Box.

 The Communication Box has three diodes: